alex-gutev/live_cells/README.md

 when the `CellBuilder` widget is initialized.

-**NOTE**: `CellBuilder` does not rebuild its child widgets, i.e. it does not call the `builder` function when the value of the cell returned by `create` changes.
+**NOTE**: `CellBuilder` does not rebuild its child widgets, i.e. it does not call the `builder` function, when the value of the cell returned by `create` changes.
 It's purpose is to manage the creation of cells not to listen to changes in their values.

 ## Widgets Library